-WFP is the world’s largest humanitarian organization working towards zero hunger by 2030.
-WFP has a dual mandate of “Saving Lives and Changing Lives”, meaning it works both in emergency preparedness and response, and in sustainable development and resilience projects, providing assistance to more than 97 million people across 88 countries in 2019.
+The World Food Programme (WFP), the world’s largest humanitarian organization, works towards achieving zero hunger by 2030.
+WFP has a dual mandate of “Saving Lives and Changing Lives”, meaning it works both in emergency preparedness and response, and in sustainable development and resilience projects, providing assistance to more than 97 million people across 88 countries in 2020.

-In addition to the above, WFP is the leading agency of the Logistics Cluster, co-leading the Food Security Cluster with FAO, and managing both the UN Humanitarian Air Service (UNHAS) and the UN Humanitarian Response Depot (UNHRD).
+In addition to the above, WFP leads the Logistics Cluster, co-leads the Food Security Cluster with FAO, and manages both the UN Humanitarian Air Service (UNHAS) and the UN Humanitarian Response Depot (UNHRD).
 Finally, it also provides logistics and supply chain services to the humanitarian community.

 Involvement with SBP

-The Standby Partner support is pivotal for WFP’s operations worldwide, complementing the organization meet gaps and needs.
-The Standby Partner personnel deployments are used for two main reasons:
+The Standby Partner support is pivotal for WFP’s operations worldwide, complementing the organization’s gaps and needs.
+Deployments are used for two main reasons: